GenesisFR/HowToBecomeGoodAtShooters/README.md

 - can peek for longer or even switch targets if AI animations allow it (ex: AI stumbling when shot) and you know they're unlikely to hit you

 ### Perspective
-- definition: using the environment/utility to isolate enemies
+- definition: how much of your body is seen by enemies
-- creates a series of 1v1s
-- less of your body is exposed the further away you are from a wall
+- the less of your body is exposed the further away you are from a wall
 - reference: https://www.youtube.com/watch?v=5e8HZqF3cyk

 ### Playing your build/class